The responsibilities of a CEO evolve more than any other position as a business grows.

 A straightforward indicator of an executive's compatibility is your comfort level with them.
 If you find yourself avoiding interactions or dreading scheduled meetings, it's a clear red flag.

 One founder mentioned, "Engaging one-on-one with an executive should be a valuable, anticipated interaction.
 If it's something I dread, it's an indication of a potential vacancy."
-Another emphasized, "I've observed a direct correlation between my rapport with executives and their success.
+Another emphasized, "I've observed a direct correlation between my rapport with leaders and their success.
 Not connecting personally often spells failure."

 It's not unusual for executive placements to falter.
 Startups often see a 50% failure rate during their initial wave of executive recruitment.
 Even a seemingly fitting executive might only stay relevant for a period, possibly two years.
 Rapidly scaling companies might outpace an executive's capability or interest.